 Manage what authenticators can be used to authenticate into your application.
-Learn more in this section.
+See Managing Authentication Policies.

 Manage authentication policies for your application.
-Learn more in this section.
+See Policy Management.

 In this section you can see and manage registered FIDO Users.

 Manage registered users and see information on their authentication history and access.
-Learn more in this section.
+See User Management.

 This section can be used to analyze user behavior and troubleshoot issues.
-Learn more information in this section.
+See Audit Trail.